-In the face of extreme levels of unmet legal need, we need to experiment with new ways to meet unmet legal need at scale.
-Across the organisation, we’re testing different approaches to incorporating digital strategies into our work, or even to transform our work.
-Our digital projects range from building systems that help our lawyers work faster and smarter, to building systems that deliver assistance directly to vulnerable people online, or help people people navigate a complex legal system
+In the face of extreme levels of unmet legal need, we need to experiment with new ways of getting legal help to people who need it.
+Our digital projects range from creating systems that help our lawyers work faster and smarter, to building ways of delivering online legal help directly to those in need.
+By investing in technology, we’re investing in better services.

 Our digital self-help tools are key to our strategy to increase our impact.
-We can only help as many people as we can find lawyers to work with them.
-And there are more people who need help than there are lawyers available.
-So we’re focused on translating our legal expertise into interactive products that can help people to meaningfully help themselves.
+There are more people who need help than there are lawyers available.
+So we’re focused on translating our legal expertise into interactive products that empower people to meaningfully help themselves.

 Justice Connect is investing in a new client and relationship management system.
 We will be one of the first not-for-profit legal organisations in Australia to invest in a state-of-the-art system.
 This will help us efficiently provide top quality service to clients, and will help us track, measure and analyse the unmet legal need we encounter.